The National Association of Black Compliance & Risk Management Professionals, Inc. Makes Its Debut

 - Resources for Pursuing Risk Governance and Compliance as a Career

-The NABCRMP represents every spectrum of compliance, corporate governance and risk management, ranging from risk officers, advisors, policy and procedure specialists, compliance analysts, compliance managers, chief compliance officers, board of directors, lawyers, accountants, consultants, corporate counsels and general counsels.
+NABCRMP represents every spectrum of compliance, corporate governance, and risk management, ranging from risk officers, advisors, policy and procedure specialists, compliance analysts, compliance managers, chief compliance officers, board of directors, lawyers, accountants, consultants, corporate counsels, and general counsels.

 About NABCRMP

-NABCRMP envisions an environment where the unique perspectives and contributions of Black compliance and risk management professionals are nurtured, encouraged, and valued, resulting in a more inclusive environment that leads to better decision-making, innovation and better outcomes.
+NABCRMP envisions an environment where Black compliance and risk management professionals' unique perspectives and contributions are nurtured, encouraged, and valued, resulting in a more inclusive environment that leads to better decision-making, innovation, and better outcomes.